 Normally it’s best to talk one-on-one with your employees.
 Open conversations can be very effective in solving new and ongoing employee issues.
 But before you act, however, consider this when you have an employee dressing inappropriately:

-If it’s a modesty issue, things will be less awkward (and more appropriate) when whoever talks to your employee is the same gender.
-But if you’re male and she’s female, you may want to bring in another female manager to chat with her.
+If it’s a modesty issue, things will be less awkward when whoever talks to your employee is the same gender.
+If you’re male and she’s female, you may want to bring in another female manager to chat with her.
 And the opposite is true too.
 If you’re female and he’s male, consider asking a male manager to talk with him.

 How I actually handled it